amartincolby/Rust-Quick-Guide/README.md

     /*** Union ***/

     /* The reason for why Rust did not simply take OCaml's terminology is because Rust also took the union type from C. Unlike the enum, which can be understood separate from the machine state, a union requires an understanding of memory.
 A union is a section of memory that can store any of the value types as listed in the union.
-This means that the memory consumed will be whatever is the largest type. */
+This means that the memory consumed upon instantiation will be whatever is required to fit the largest type in the union. */

     union IntUnion {
         small_int: i8,